aukaio/csharp-rsa-example/README.md

 C# RSA Example
 ==================

-Example implementation of mCSAH RSA signatures in C#
+Example implementation of mCASH RSA signatures in C#

 In this example you'll find the MerchantApiKeyAuht class that implements the correct RSA signature scheme for mCASH APIs.